Judge Orders ACLU, U.S. Officials To Create Asylum Plan For Undocumented Immigrants

-According to NBC News, U.S. District Judge Dana Sabraw ordered U.S. officials and the ACLU to create a plan to help undocumented immigrant families seek asylum.
+According to NBC News, U.S. District Judge Dana Sabraw has ordered U.S. officials and the ACLU to create a plan to help undocumented immigrant families seek asylum.

 Sabraw’s request was made during a hearing on Friday, in which he extended the current freeze on the deportation of reunited migrant families.
 Sabraw claimed that the “hasty removal of these children and their parents at the expense of an ordered process provided by law” would only harm the migrant children’s right to seek asylum.